ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/DESIGN_PRINCIPLES_AND_FEATURES.md

 rtl::type().member<Person>().method("getName").build(&Person::getName);
 ```

-will always yield **exactly the same metadata**, without ever admitting redundant lambdas or function pointers into the static tables.
+will always yield **exactly the same metadata**, without ever admitting redundant lambdas or functors into the static tables.

 > *"Mirrors are **cheap and repeatable**: the metadata is stable, redundant entries are never entertained, and the user remains in full control of a mirror’s lifetime."*